 7 Summer Makeup Tips: Keeping your makeup in place during hot summers

-Summer makeup tips – It is time for summer makeup tips to help keep that makeup in place.
+It is time for me to share 7 summer makeup tips to help keep that makeup in place.
 Malta’s summer is humid and hot and this summer has become especially spicy hot thanks to those heat waves!
 There have been articles and memes about how women battle to keep their makeup in place during summer.
 People keep asking me what it is I do that my face remains in place and doesn’t melt off (even when I swim) and I thought it was a good time for me to share some of my tips… actually just one; layering.

-Reason why I mentioned the above, was because this was what gave me an idea on what to do regarding my daily makeup in summer, this is why I’ve decided to include it in my Summer Makeup Tips for you!
+The reason why I mentioned the above, was because this was what gave me an idea of what to do regarding my daily makeup in summer, this is why I’ve decided to include it in my 7 Summer Makeup Tips for you!

 7 Summer Makeup Tips